 The types of content that marketers say are most valuable for social purposes are videos, images, text messages, stories, and live video.

-You might see this and think it's skewed towards B2C brands.
+You might think this is skewed towards B2C brands.
 After all, they have more flexibility in product demos and user-generated content on Instagram.
 But this couldn't be further from the truth.

 Half of all B2B marketing content is created to build brand awareness.
 With Instagram ads, marketers can use compelling content to reach new audiences.